The mysterious Middle Ages

 On one such trip to Stratford-upon-Avon he managed to impregnate a woman who was eight years his senior.
 When he returned home a couple of months later and learned that the lady was desperate a wedding was arranged in some haste and six months later she bore him a daughter.
 Two years after that, Ann Hathaway gave birth to twins -- a boy and a girl.

 Shakespeare surely loved his children, but his source of funds was in London, so it is doubtful that he spent very much time at Stratford-upon-Avon.
 He was obviously diligent, and he made wise investments, so he accumulated great wealth, and with this wealth he purchased a much grander house, also in Stratford-upon-Avon -- where his wife and his favorite daughter Susanna preferred to live.
 And he himself retired to that house in his final years.
+Even then he did not spend all of his time at Stratford Upon Avon.
+He owned another house in London, near the theatres where his plays were performed.

 Copyright © 2026 Brilliant Ape - All Rights Reserved.